LISA and $\gamma$-ray telescopes as multi-messenger probes of a first-order cosmological phase transition: Models for the stochastic gravitational wave background

-The turbulent spectrum as well presents two breaks.
-In this case, the first break corresponds to the inverse effective duration of the turbulence, $\delta t_{\rm fin}^{-1}$, and the second one is $f_{\rm turb} \sim {\cal O} (\lambda_*^{-1})$.
-The first break in the GW spectrum is from $f^{3}$ to $f$, and the second break (the peak of the spectrum) is from $f$ to $f^{-8/3}$ if one assumes Kolmogorov turbulence in the initial conditions.
+The turbulent spectrum also presents two breaks.
+In this case, the first break corresponds to the inverse effective duration of the turbulence $\delta t_{\rm fin}^{-1}$, and the second is $f_{\rm turb} \sim {\cal O} (\lambda_*^{-1})$.
+The first break in the GW spectrum is from $f^{3}$ to $f$, and the second break (the peak of the spectrum) is from $f$ to $f^{-8/3}$, where 8/3 is characteristic of Kolmogorov turbulence \citep{RoperPol:2019wvy}.
 Note that this template applies under the assumption that turbulence is generated instantaneously.
 The resulting sound wave and turbulence templates are shown in Fig.~\ref{fig:example} for a specific choice of the parameters describing the phase transition.
+The templates described in this section, both for sound waves and for (M)HD turbulence, have been included in the publicly available Python package {\sc CosmoGW} \citep{CosmoGW_GH}, where a tutorial is also available to follow the results presented in our work.